richardwestenra/metafix/README.md

 ### Test 5 ###
 I put test4.html through an HTML validator, and began fixing or removing the issues that showed up.

+### Test 6 ###
+ok so test5 worked.
+I have reverted to test5 and made more judicious and less thorough changes.